OE9SAU/SAULink9/ATPI/CM108_EEPROM_Utility/README.md

 # CM108_EEPROM_Utility

-A Python tool for accessing the external configuration EEPROM via the ASIC's custom HID endpoint.
+A Python tool for accessing the external configuration EEPROM via the ASIC's custom HID endpoint. by https://github.com/islandcontroller

 ## System requirements